-What are Blemishes? | Causes of Blemishes
+What are Blemishes?

-WHAT ARE THE CAUSES OF BLEMISHES
+WHAT ARE THE CAUSES OF BLEMISHES?

 Blemishes that occur due to ageing are categorized into 3 different types -

-- Liver spots or age spots – These types of blemishes are characterized by flat brown spots on the skin, which are usually harmless.
+- Liver spots or age spots – These types of blemishes are characterized by flat brown spots on your skin, which are usually harmless.
 Liver spots occur after excessive sun exposure or any other types of ultraviolet rays.

 - Purpura - Purpura occurs when small blood vessels called capillaries burst and leak blood into the skin.
 This results in red spots on the skin which later turns into brown and purple.